-In order to achieve maximum results, the Oregon-Idaho HIDTA Program funds law enforcement initiatives that promote and facilitate cooperative sharing of case information, leveraging of available resources, and maintenance of effective working relationships between federal, state, local, and tribal law enforcement agencies.
-In 2017, 72 federal, state, local, and tribal law enforcement agencies participated in 23 Oregon-Idaho HIDTA Program initiatives comprised of investigative, prosecution, interdiction, fugitive apprehension, information sharing/analytical assistance, training, demand reduction, and administrative-focused programs.
+In order to achieve maximum results, the Oregon-Idaho HIDTA Program funds law enforcement and prevention initiatives that promote and facilitate cooperative sharing of case information, leveraging of available resources, and maintenance of effective working relationships between federal, state, local, and tribal law enforcement agencies.
+In 2018, 73 federal, state, local, and tribal law enforcement agencies participated in 24 Oregon-Idaho HIDTA Program initiatives comprised of investigative, prosecution, interdiction, fugitive apprehension, information sharing/analytical assistance, training, demand reduction, and administrative-focused programs.

 With support from intelligence analysts with the Oregon-Idaho HIDTA Investigative Support Center (ISC) and the Oregon National Guard Counterdrug Program, the HIDTA enforcement initiatives made significant progress in identifying, investigating, and dismantling or disrupting the most dangerous and prolific DTOs, MLOs, fugitives, and violent criminals operating in the region, and in some cases, the nation.

-- Over $7.4 million in illicit cash and other assets seizures from DTOs and MLOs operating in or with direct ties to Oregon and/or Idaho
+Over $17.5 million in illicit cash and other assets seized from DTOs and MLOs operating in or with direct ties to Oregon and/or Idaho

 The Oregon-Idaho HIDTA Program recognizes that disrupting and/or dismantling large, complex DTOs and MLOs brings about the most significant impact on the supply of illicit drugs in the region.
 This process requires the dedication of more resources over an extended period of time than is needed for stopping a street-level operation.
-Nearly three-quarters (71%) of the DTOs and MLOs disrupted or dismantled in CY 2017 were multi-state or international in scope.
+Over 60 percent of the DTOs and MLOs disrupted or dismantled in CY 2018 were multi-state or international in scope.

 The colocation of federal, state and local law enforcement investigators at program initiatives has enhanced the collaborative efforts to target and address significant drug trafficking organizations.
 The initiatives share information via participation in the Regional Information Sharing System (RISS) Intelligence (RISS Intel) and RISSafe deconfliction databases and programs.
-During CY 2017, 32,784 events/cases/subjects/targets were deconflicted enhancing information sharing and officer safety.
+During CY 2018, 34,036 events/cases/subjects/targets were deconflicted, enhancing information sharing and officer safety.

 Information sharing and training support provides cohesiveness among all of the participating agencies by promoting and facilitating greater efficiency and effectiveness in the investigation and prosecution of DTOs and MLOs.
-The Training Initiative, managed by the Program Coordinator position since 2016, provided 7,282 hours of training to 409 students with courses related to enforcement, analytical, and management topics.
+The Training Initiative, managed by the program coordinator position since 2016, provided 8,104 hours of training to 1,115 students with courses related to enforcement, analytical, management, and demand reduction topics.
 In addition, the Oregon-Idaho HIDTA website continued to serve as an information resource to the public and an access point for required forms and documents for HIDTA task force commanders .